carbon-app/carbon/README.md

 - [CLI `carbon-now-cli`](https://github.com/mixn/carbon-now-cli) - Open a file in Carbon or download it directly using `carbon-now`, featuring an interactive mode, selective highlighting and more
 - [Carbonize](https://itunes.apple.com/us/app/carbonize/id1451177988) - A macOS wrapper with extended native features
+- [CodeExpander](https://codeexpander.com) - A smart github gist client with the TextExpander feature.

 ##### Libraries